Some visit links earn us a commission.

 Quick verdict

 Henry Meds is the better pick for most patients on overall scoring.
 Henry built the cash-pay compounded GLP-1 category and still runs the cleanest version of it.
-Flat monthly pricing, no labs theater, true month-to-month.
+Predictable bundled pricing and true month-to-month terms, though the semaglutide tiers moved behind signup in June 2026.
 Pivoted hard after the FDA shortage delisting and now leans on personalization-claim 503A pharmacies.

 That said, Eden wins on specific dimensions.
 Eden is the highest-volume compounded-only brand outside Henry.
 Slick funnel, low intro pricing, lots of upsell.
 Quality of clinical experience is thinner than Henry or Ivim and cancellation is the most common complaint thread.